-GRIP publishes incisive and relevant academic texts in a variety of formats, building on the longstanding tradition of publishing in CROP.
+GRIP publishes incisive and relevant academic texts in a variety of formats.

 See our publications here: Publications - GRIP (gripinequality.org)